SydneyBioX/MoleculeExperiment/README.md

 [![Static Badge](https://img.shields.io/badge/BIOCONDUCTOR%20TUTORIAL-%23001F3F)](https://bioconductor.org/packages/release/bioc/vignettes/MoleculeExperiment/inst/doc/MoleculeExperiment.html)
 <!-- badges: end -->

 The goal of MoleculeExperiment is to provide functionality for the representation and summarisation of imaging-based spatial transcriptomics data, including 10X Xenium.

+MoleculeExperiment will take you from machine output data directly to an object ready for analyses! 🚀

 ## Installation